Everything you need to know about reviewing your cover

 If you’re not anticipating that a member of your family will need to go to hospital anytime soon, or if you’re looking for a way to maintain your level of cover and reduce your premium, you’ll have the option to opt for a higher excess.

-From 1 April 2019, families will have the option to increase their maximum excess limit from $1,000 to $1,500 and nib members on singles cover will have the option to increase their excess limit from $500 to $750.
+As of 1 April 2019, families have the option to increase their maximum excess limit from $1,000 to $1,500 and nib members on singles cover have the option to increase their excess limit from $500 to $750.
 Once again, this is an optional reform, so if you’re with another health fund, this might not apply.

 Increasing your maximum excess is completely voluntary, so if you’re happy with your family’s current excess amount, you don’t have to do a thing.

-Between now and 1 April 2019, we’ll be communicating to our members more about these industry changes and how they affect you.
-If you have any questions in the meantime, check out our private health insurance reforms FAQs.
+If you have any questions about the reforms, check out our private health insurance reforms FAQs.

 If you’re not with nib, but you’d like to find out more about our cover options, get a quote today or contact our award-winning member service team on 13 16 42.